 –REFERENCE: In Batman & Robin Vol. 2 #5.
 Batman connects further with his son, Damian, as he guides him through Gotham, showing him how to avoid security cameras and teaching him to memorize where they are all over the city.
 (Once more, as above, note that there is no equivalent to this item from the Modern Age.
 In the Modern Age, Batman never had this brief quality time with his son before getting Omega blasted.)

 –FLASHBACK: From Superman/Wonder Woman #18—also referenced in Justice League Vol. 2 #8, Part 1.
 May.
 The Justice League, which has been using Boom Tube technology to travel from mission to mission ever since its inception, finds out the hard way that one in every one-thousand boom jumps screws up and accidentally sends the team to Apokolips.
 Stranded in Apokolips, the JL fights an army of Parademons.
-Since there is no Final Crisis following “Batman R.I.P.” in the New Age, it is highly likely that, on this accidental Boom Tube-leap to Apokolips, Batman secretly gets Omega Sanctioned and doesn’t return home with his teammates (which will be detailed in our upcoming note).
+Since there is no Final Crisis following “Batman R.I.P.” in the New 52, it is highly likely that, on this accidental Boom Tube-leap to Apokolips, Batman secretly gets Omega Sanctioned and doesn’t return home with his teammates (which will be detailed in our upcoming note).

 –FLASHBACK: From Robin Rises: Omega #1.
 This item is also referenced in Batman and… #19 and Batman & Robin Vol. 2 #37.
 May.
 While the JL escapes back to Earth after having been trapped on Apokolips thanks to an errant Boom Jump, Batman is left behind, kidnapped by minions of Darkseid and psychically and physically drained of his essence and memories in an attempt to create an evil army of cloned Batmen.
 Of course, this plan fails and Darkseid’s scientists are left with only a single dead Batman clone.
 Darkseid then hatches a devious new plan from the ashes of his failed one.
 First, Darkseid zaps Batman with his Omega Beams, catapulting him backward through time into the distant past.
 Then, in Batman’s place, Darkseid sends the Caped Crusader’s lifeless clone back to Earth.
 On Earth, the heroes mourn the “death” of Batman and have a funeral ceremony/burial as they mistake the clone for the real deal.
 In actuality, the real Bruce is lost in time and must claw his way back to the present piecemeal while battling a deadly creature known as a Hyper-Adapter, which has been secretly attached to him and which is capable of destroying the world should it return to the present.
 This is Darkseid’s cruel “Omega Sanction,” dooming the Earth should Batman return.
 Batman, believed to be dead by all of his peers, will be gone for a lengthy period of time (about THREE MONTHS).
 (Batman Incorporated Vol. 2 #0 shows a psychedelic panel depicting part of Batman’s Thogal vision—with the Caped Crusader falling through a silvery tunnel.
 This silvery tunnel fall presumably represents his trek through time via Darkseid’s Omega Sanction.
-The Batman clone is canonically referenced in a small image in Green Lantern Vol. 5 #7 and a splash page mural in Batwoman #0—although Batwoman’s involvement with the Batman clone saga has been retconned-out in the New Age.
+The Batman clone is canonically referenced in Green Lantern Vol. 5 #7 and a splash page mural reference in Batwoman #0—although Batwoman’s involvement with the Batman clone saga has been retconned-out in the New 52.
 We also know that Batman definitely has to “crawl through time” to get back to the present thanks to a reference in All Star Western #22.)

 –FLASHBACK: From Robin Rises: Omega #1.
 Also referenced in Grayson #12—originally told in Batman: The Return of Bruce Wayne #1-2.
 (Obviously, since Bruce is trapped in the past, this flashback overlaps with the next few items on the list.)
 Bruce has been sent to the year 38,000 BCE thanks to Darkseid’s Omega Sanction.
 There, after some time spent recovering in a cave, Bruce gets involved in a war between two rival tribes, one of which is the precursor to the Miagani, a Native American tribe local to Gotham.
 (Originally, in the Modern Age, Vandal Savage was a big part of this tribal war, but there is no indicator that he was in the New 52, and, in fact, it is more likely that he wasn’t.)
 Bruce dons the skin of a giant bat as a makeshift costume—this giant bat is the corpse of the defeated Hyper-Adapter in giant bat form, having retreated backward through time to 38,000 BCE three months from now (BUT we will get to THAT at the end of Bruce’s time trek)!
 Bruce’s direct involvement in this tribal war will lead to indigenous peoples, including the Miagani, making bat-themed cave drawings and taking on bat-themed customs.
 Eventually, a solar eclipse, in accordance with the rules of the Omega Sanction, sends Bruce hurtling thousands of years into the future where he winds up in the Puritanical Gotham of 1640.
 Naturally, the Hyper-Adapter has followed him—(this is the Hyper-Adapter which Darkseid attached to Bruce as a doomsday device when sending him back into time AS OPPOSED TO the deceased Hyper-Adapter that retreats backward through time in giant bat form after being defeated, BUT LIKE I SAID, we’ll get to that in three months’ time).
 In 1640, Bruce, still amnesiac, fights the Hyper-Adapter and then assimilates into society by taking the name “Mordecai Wayne.”
 Bruce will live at quiet life in 17th century Gotham for the next two months-plus until we pick up his story again further below on our timeline.